Artemis V: Orion

-Gateway is a small modular space station to be established in Near-rectilinear halo orbit (NRHO) in late 2024.
-The first two Gateway elements will launch together aboard a SpaceX Falcon Heavy rocket in late 2024.
-The I-Hab habitat module will be delivered by Artemis IV.

 Blue Origin's Blue Moon lander

-The Blue Moon lander will transfer astronauts from the Gateway to the Lunar surface and back.
+The Blue Moon lander planned to transfer astronauts from the now-cancelled Gateway to the Lunar surface and back.
 Blue Origin will be the second provider to deliver Artemis astronauts to the lunar surface.
 NASA previously contracted SpaceX to develop and demonstrate the Starship Human Landing System.

 Blue Origin will design, develop, test, and verify its Blue Moon lander to meet NASA's human landing system requirements for recurring astronaut expeditions to the lunar surface.
 In addition to design and development work, the contract includes one uncrewed demonstration mission to the lunar surface and the crewed demo in 2030.
 The total award value of the contract is $3.4 billion.

 Lunar Terrain Vehicle

 The Lunar Terrain Vehicle is an unenclosed rover being developed by NASA that astronauts will drive on the Moon while wearing spacesuits.